dletorey/rebuild/src/leets/mum.md

 - Be proud of everyone's achievements, you never know how much effort they put in or how hard it was for them.
 - Respect everyone.
 - Help those who are less fortunate than you.
+- I am no better than anyone else.
+- No one is better than me.

 ## Photos of my mum's life